ppratikcr7/BHIRL/README.md

-# Using Inverse Reinforcement Learning to train a toy car in a 2D game to learn given Expert Behaviors
+# Using Bayesian Hierarchical Inverse Reinforcement Learning to train a toy car in a 2D game to learn given Expert Behaviors

 **Note: The RL algorithm and the simulation game used is the work of Matthew Harvey.
-Thank you Matt**
+Thank you Matt** **NOte: The IRL algorithm code used is the work of Jangir Rishab. (https://github.com/jangirrishabh/toyCarIRL).
+Thank you Rishab. **
 To know more please visit my blog https://jangirrishabh.github.io/2016/07/09/virtual-car-IRL/